mike-swe/mainfunktion/README.md

+- 👋 Hi, I’m @mainfunktion a front-end developer and UI designer with the dedication to design and develop the end-user experience by building accessible and responsive interfaces.

-- 👋 Hi, I’m @mainfunktion currently learning MERN stack and also open to collaborations (frontend) only,.
+ Currently learning the MERN stack and also open to collaborations.
-- 📫 How to reach me (e:mainfunktion01@gmail.com)
+- 📫 How to reach me (e:chambersmikey1@gmail.com)